 The park is ever full of people even in the mornings, people looking to stay fit, people looking for an escape from their busy lives and people simply looking for some happiness.
 Flocks of people especially crowd the park on the weekends.
 If you are lucky enough, you may even get to see the glee on the faces of little children out on a field trip from school, lining up outside the Ajayab Ghar waiting for the Toy Train to arrive at the station !!!

-Even today after almost a 140 years, this gift by the visionary Maharaja is the joy and pride of the citizens of Baroda.
+Even today after almost close 150 years, this gift by the visionary Maharaja is the joy and pride of the citizens of Baroda.
 A park full of joy and ever waiting to be discovered and rediscovered by its people.
 It is full of joy even outside its premises, with the Ballon-walas doing rounds outside the park with colorful balloons soaring the sky and the air filled with the tantalizing aromas arising from the street food carts from across the road.
 But wait there is some more left to be discovered!
 A visit to the park is never complete without the evening ride of the city in the decorated horse-drawn carts, taking you to a bygone era.
 So visit the Sayaji Baug to simply escape to a different world taking you from a concrete jungle to an almost real one !!!

 Very nice